Lauren Laverne: Personal life

 Laverne married the television producer and DJ Graeme Fisher in County Durham in August 2005; the couple live in Muswell Hill, London, and she also has a flat in Sunderland.
-The couple had their first child, a boy named Fergus James Fisher, in October 2007.
-On 30 March 2010, she announced on her BBC Radio 6 Music show that she was pregnant, and she gave birth to their second son, Mack Fisher, in September 2010.
+The couple had their first child in October 2007.
+On 30 March 2010, she announced on her BBC Radio 6 Music show that she was pregnant, and she gave birth to their second son in September 2010.

 Laverne's mother, Celia Gofton, was elected a councillor for the Pallion ward in the City of Sunderland in 2006, and sought nomination as Labour candidate in 2008 in the Sunderland Central constituency but was defeated by Julie Elliott, who went on to win the seat for Labour in the 2010 general election.
 Her mother died in June 2022.

-Laverne is a Roman Catholic.
-In 2011, she said, "Once a Catholic...
+Laverne was raised as a Catholic, but also described her atheist father as an influence on her.
+In 2011, she said: "Once a Catholic...
 It's like the Mafia - you don't get to leave.
 I'm not sure I'd want to, but I'm incredibly angry with the Church at the moment."
-She is a supporter of Sunderland AFC.
+She is a supporter of Sunderland Football Club.

+In 2005, Laverne became an ambassador for Sunderland, promoting and raising awareness of her home city.
+She received an honorary fellowship from the University of Sunderland in July 2009.